Seongbuk-dong: Development of pondok villages

 After the Korean War, as the economy got stabler, more people moved into the area.
 Especially refugees from Hamcheong of Hamgyeong-do moved in and developed a pondok village.
 Most of the pondoks then are now torn down for redevelopment.

 Urbanization

 Since 1968, the opening of Bukaksan Road and completion of Samcheong Tunnel have facilitated traffic after Samcheong-dong-gil and Seongbuk-dong-gil met.
 This development allowed many embassies to move into the city.

-Today, Seongbuk-dong developed into a very modern city, represented by the well-maintained Seongbukcheon, the remains of the castle, and highly raised apartments.
-The city is now a unique area where the refugees and wealthy residents live together.
-There are also large income gaps in this city.
-People who were wealthy from the 1960s has been settled in this area and still are.
-Multi-million dollar houses were built across the hill and it is quite fun to drive around there.
+Seongbuk-dong has developed into a modern city, represented by the well-maintained Seongbukcheon, the remains of the castle, and highly raised apartments.
+The city is now a unique area where refugees and wealthy residents live together.
+There are large income gaps in this city.
+People who were wealthy in the 1960s have settled in this area.
+Multi-million dollar houses were built across the hill.
 However, Seongbuk-dong has a small area where low-income elders have also settled from 1960s.
-This city gives you this weird irony look because of this huge gap between rich and poor people.